TimelyGPT: Extrapolatable Transformer Pre-training for Long-term Time-Series Forecasting in Healthcare: Details about TimelyGPT

 According to Section \ref{sec: Retention}, the parallel forward-pass is equivalent to the recurrent forward-pass.
 With the initial state variable $\mS_0 = 0$, the recurrent forward-pass can be expressed as follows:

-where the Retention($\mX_n$) calculates the Retention at single-time $n$ by considering timestep $i$ up to the current time.
+where $\text{Ret} (\mX_n)$ calculates the Retention at single-time $n$ by considering timestep $i$ up to the current time.
 It corresponds to the $n$-th timestep (row) of parallel forward-pass of Retention.

 When the recurrent forward-pass traverses all timesteps, the parallel and recurrent forward-passes of Retention become identical.

-Given the parallel and recurrent forward-passes of Retention, we aim to demonstrate the equivalence between chunk-wise forward-pass and the parallel and recurrent forward-passes.
-The chunk-wise Retention involves parallel intra-chunk and recurrent inter-chunk computation.
+With the parallel and recurrent forward-passes of Retention, we aim to show the equivalence between the chunk-wise forward-pass and the parallel and recurrent forward-passes.
+The computation of chunk-wise Retention involves both parallel intra-chunk and recurrent inter-chunk computation as follows.

 where $\zeta = [\gamma^1, \gamma^2, \ldots, \gamma^B]^\top$ is a column-vector of time-decay scaling factor for inter-chunk attention between the current chunk $[i]$ and the previous chunk $[i-1]$.
 Specifically, $\gamma^j$ is the scaling factor for the $j^{th}$ row of chunk $[i]$ from the last row of chunk $[i-1]$ such that the bigger the $j$ index the smaller the $\gamma^j$ value.
 Therefore, Retention recursively aggregates information from the $i$-th chunk (i.e., intra-chunk embedding) and the previous chunk (i.e., inter-chunk embedding).